kubecost/kubectl-cost/README.md

 ## Usage

-There are three supported subcommands: `namespace`, `deployment`, and `controller`, which display cost information aggregated by the name of the subcommand.
+There are three supported subcommands: `namespace`, `deployment`, `controller`, and `label`, which display cost information aggregated by the name of the subcommand (see Examples).
 Each subcommand has two primary modes, rate and non-rate.
 Rate (the default) displays the projected monthly cost based on the activity during the window.
 Non-rate (`--historical`) displays the total cost for the duration of the window.

 #### Examples